Why is the Segregation of duties so important in managing fraud risk?

 Why are internal controls so important?

-As we wrote in previous blog posts, opportunity is one of the main drivers of fraud and third party risk .
+As explained by the fraud triangle, opportunity is one of the main drivers of fraud and third party risk.
 Reduce opportunity and you reduce risk.
 There are many areas in an organization where too much control over a specific area of duties can lead to fraud, so it is vital to ensure they are all covered with the right policies.

 The Association of Certified Fraud Examiners’ (ACFE) 2020 Report to the Nations Global Study on Occupational Fraud and Abuse says that in 32% of cases the lack of internal controls contributed to occupational fraud.